The Right Complexity Measure in Locally Private Estimation: It is not the Fisher Information: Introduction

-More generally, if we wish to estimate a functional $\theta(P) \in \R$ of a distribution $P$, \citet{DonohoLi87,DonohoLi91a,DonohoLi91b} show how the \emph{modulus of continuity} takes the place of the classical information bound.
-Again considering the squared error, define the modulus of continuity of $\theta(\cdot)$ over $\mc{P}$ with respect to Hellinger distance by
+where $\asymp$ denotes equality to within numerical constants.
+More generally, if we wish to estimate a functional $\theta(P) \in \R$ of $P$, \citet{DonohoLi87,DonohoLi91a,DonohoLi91b} show how the \emph{modulus of continuity} takes the place of the classical information bound.
+Again considering the squared error $\losssq(t) = t^2$, define the Hellinger modulus of continuity of $\theta(\cdot)$ at $P_0 \in \mc{P}$ by